 It turns out that people with brown colored eyes are more sensitive to alcohol.
 Several studies have found that people with lighter eyes can drink more without getting drunk as quickly.1

+But while this means they can hold their liquor more, it also raises their risk for alcoholism.
 Because people with brown eyes have less of a tolerance for alcohol, they end up drinking less overall, which lowers their risk for addiction.

-According to a poll by 1800Contacts, brown-eyed respondents were at number one with 26.2% saying they wish they had a different eye color, followed by hazel at 17.1%.2
+According to a poll by 1800Contacts, brown-eyed respondents were at number one, with 26.2% saying they wish they had a different eye color, followed by hazel at 17.1%.2